mcarvin8/xml-disassembler/README.md

 ## Logging

-By default, the package will not print any debugging statements to the console.
-Any error or debugging statements will be added to a log file, `disassemble.log`, created in the same directory you are running this package in.
-This file will be created when running the package in all cases, even if there are no errors.
+By default, `xml-disassembler` will not print any debugging statements to the console.
+Any error or debugging statements will be added to a log file, `disassemble.log`, created in the running directory.
+The log will be created when running `xml-disassembler` in all cases, even if there are no errors.

 The logger's default state is to only log errors to `disassemble.log`.
 Check this file for ERROR statements that will look like: